-If you choose to study in Scotland, you will follow a system that is more similar to the US one; in fact, the American university education system is modelled after the Scottish system.
+If students choose to study in Scotland, they will follow a system that is more similar to the US one.
+In fact, the American university education system is modelled after the Scottish system; however, a Scottish undergraduate degree still tends to be more focused than a typical US degree.
 An undergraduate degree in Scotland takes four years to complete.
-While you will study a wider range of subjects than you would in England and Wales, unlike in the US you must declare a main focus of study at the start of your degree (though this can be changed during your studies, if you wish).
-Still, a Scottish undergraduate degree tends to be more focused than a typical US degree.
+While students will study a wider range of subjects than in England, Wales, and Northern Irelend, unlike in the US, students must declare a main focus of study at the start of their degree (though this can be changed during their studies, if they wish).

-UK degrees tend to focus on the main degree subject from the beginning of the degree program and thus are more professionally oriented than the US liberal arts education, which requires each student to learn a broader curriculum.
+British degrees tend to focus on the student’s chosen major from the beginning of the degree program and thus are more professionally oriented than the US education system, which tends to begin with a broad base of instruction.
 For students who have a clear idea of what they want to study, a British degree is ideal as you are allowed to specialize in your subject area from the start.
-UK undergraduate degrees are typically 3 years in length, with the exception of Scotland, where undergraduate programs take 4 years to complete.
+Because of this early focus, British degree programs are shorter – Bachelor’s degrees are typically 3 years in length, with the exception of Scotland, where undergraduate programs take 4 years to complete.

-- Lectures - Formal presentations to large groups of students, who take notes on what is said.
+- Lectures - Formal presentations by experts in the respective field to large groups of students, who take notes on what is said.

-- Seminars - Small groups of eight to twenty students who discuss assigned topics with a tutor.
+- Seminars - Small groups of 8-20 students who discuss assigned topics with a tutor.

-- Tutorials - More informal meetings in which one to three students discuss their work with a tutor.
+- Tutorials - More informal meetings in which 1-3 students discuss their work with a tutor.
 The close contact between student and tutor in seminars and tutorials is a particular strength of UK degree courses.